GenjutsYou/RoadToGM/README.md

 ## Description

-Road to Grandmaster - Chess app designed to assist players in honing their skills and enjoying thrilling online chess gameplay.
+Road to GM is a chess app designed to assist players in honing their skills and enjoying thrilling online chess gameplay as they journey to becoming a Grandmaster in chess.

 ## Table of Contents